rccordell/f20idh/assignments/project.md

 ### Proposal Models

-One model for these project proposals is the grant proposal, such as those submitted to [the NEH Digital Humanities Advancement Grants](https://www.neh.gov/grants/odh/digital-humanities-advancement-grants) program (see the sample narratives), though I am open to other models of similar scope and complexity in another context, such as a proposal developed for a non-profit organization).
+One model for these project proposals is the grant proposal, such as those submitted to [the NEH Digital Humanities Advancement Grants](https://www.neh.gov/grants/odh/digital-humanities-advancement-grants) program (see the sample narratives), though I am open to other models of similar scope and complexity in another context, such as a proposal developed for a non-profit organization.
+If you'd like to develop toward a different model, let me know and we can work out the precise elements of your proposal.

 ### Proposal Format